SorinoSSK/CPP-Notes/README.md

 ## Terminology
 ### Scope
 Scope is use as a reference of a domain a variable is in.
 The existence of scope allows users to declare functions of the same name as long as they reside in a different scope.
 For instance scope can be divided into 6 different scope type:
 1) Global scope
+The variable is visible throughout the file it is declared in.
 2) Namespace scope
+The variable can be visible across different code block such as classes, functions, and more.
 3) Local scope
+The variable is visible in the function it is declared in.
 4) Class scope
+The variable is visible within the class be it public, private, or protected.
 5) Statement scope
-The variable is visible throughout
+The variable is visible throughout block condition such as "for, if, while, or switch" statement.
 6) Function scope
 The variable is visible throughout the function it is declared in.

 ## Using Declaration (using)